SamuelToland/Emoticon-Typer-Thing/README.md

   - Change the list of commands and emoticons/results

 ### Dependencies
-- Python 3 (untested on any other versions)
+- Python 3.8.5 (untested on other versions)
 - PynPut (https://pypi.org/project/pynput/)
 - Windows (only tested on Win10)